 A teacher who abuses the entitlement to sick days is subject to disciplinary action including the possibility of non-reemployment or dismissal.
-Abuse of sick days includes misrepresentation of the reason for absence as well as use of sick days for unauthorized purpose or failure to return to work when the teacher has been released by his/her physician to return.
+Abuse of sick days includes misrepresentation of the reason for absence as well as use of sick days for unauthorized purpose or failure to return to work when the teacher has been released by their physician to return.

 A teacher may be required to submit appropriate documentation concerning the cause of absence in order to qualify for sick days.
-Appropriate documentation shall include, at the direction of Human Capital, any of the following:
+Appropriate documentation shall include, at the direction of Talent Management, any of the following:

-A physician's statement affirmed by the teacher;

-- 1. The teacher's statement reviewed by the Principal or immediate supervisor; - 2.
+- 1. A physician's statement affirmed by the teacher; - 2.
+The teacher's statement reviewed by the Principal or immediate supervisor; - 3.
 Such other information as may be indicated by the circumstances.

-Requested documentation shall be submitted: (1) when requested by the Principal, immediate supervisor or Human Capital; (2) when sick days are claimed on days of unusual or inclement weather; (3) when sick days are claimed in days immediately preceding or immediately following holidays or non-work days other than weekends; and/or (4) when sick days are claimed during the last four weeks of active employment each year.
+Requested documentation shall be submitted:

+- 1. When requested by the Principal, immediate supervisor or Talent Management; - 2.
+When sick days are claimed on days of unusual or inclement weather; - 3.
+When sick days are claimed on days immediately preceding or immediately following holidays or non-work days other than weekends; and/or - 4.
+When sick days are claimed during the last four weeks of active employment each year.